Skip to content

 cordyceps Living Alchemy - La Boite à Grains

-Cordyceps has been extensively studied for its so-called adaptogenic properties.
-It is a fungus whose mycelium develops in a caterpillar (Hepialus fabricius) and/or butterfly (Lepidoptera).
-It is the visible aerial part, called the carpophore, which develops after the caterpillar has died.
+Cordyceps has been widely studied for its so-called adaptogenic properties.
+It is a fungus whose mycelium develops in a caterpillar (Hepialus fabricius) and/or a butterfly, Lepidoptera.
+It is its visible aerial part called carpophore, shaped like a finger, which develops after the death of the caterpillar.

-Cordyceps, a mushroom with many virtues, has been valued for centuries in traditional Asian medicine for its various health-giving properties.
+Cordyceps, a mushroom with many virtues, has been valued for centuries in traditional Asian medicine for its various beneficial properties for health.

-Renowned for its stimulating and adaptogenic properties, it is generally used to improve energy, boost the immune system and optimize physical performance.
-These properties can be attributed to its ability to enhance the body's use of oxygen and stimulate the production of adenosine triphosphate (ATP), the energy molecule that powers the vital processes of our cells.3, 4, 9, 10
+Known for its stimulating and adaptogenic properties, it is generally used to improve energy, strengthen the immune system and optimize physical performance.
+These properties can be attributed to its ability to improve the body's use of oxygen and stimulate the production of adenosine triphosphate (ATP), which is the energy molecule that powers the vital processes of our cells.3, 4, 9, 10

 Cordyceps and the respiratory system

-What's more, cordyceps is said to have a breath-enhancing effect, strengthening lung energy.
-It therefore helps to combat chronic dry coughs, wheezing, chronic or allergic asthma, hay fever and so on.
-It helps the lungs following pneumonia.
-People who supplement with cordyceps find that their endurance and breath performance increase significantly.3, 4, 9, 10
+Even more, it is claimed that cordyceps has an action on breathing, it strengthens pulmonary energy.
+It therefore helps fight chronic dry cough, wheezing, chronic or allergic asthma, hay fever, etc. It helps the lungs following pneumonia.
+People who supplement with cordyceps notice that their endurance and breathing performance increase significantly.3, 4, 9, 10

 7) Chaga

-It is an indigenous polypore mushroom that looks like a large black growth and grows only on mature white and yellow birch trees.
-It contains a multitude of antioxidants (such as betulin, betulinic acid, beta-glucans, polyphenols, melanin, superoxide dismutases, etc.), a large number of minerals (potassium, zinc and barium) and immunomodulating phytosterols.
+It is a native polypore fungus that looks like a large black growth and grows only on mature white and yellow birch trees.
+It contains a multitude of antioxidants (such as betulin, betulinic acid, beta-glucans, polyphenols, melanin, superoxide dismutases, etc.), a large number of minerals (potassium, zinc and barium) as well as phytosterols with immunomodulatory action.

-It stimulates the immune system.
-It is anti-cancer, anti-tumor, anti-inflammatory and anti-viral.
+It acts as a stimulant of the immune system.
+It is anti-cancer, anti-tumor, anti-inflammatory and antiviral.

-Thanks to its multiple benefits, it is also recognized as one of the so-called adaptogenic mushrooms.
-It helps combat gastritis and ulcers, and regulates cholesterol levels and hormonal functions.2, 4, 6, 8, 9 ,13
+Due to its multiple benefits, it is also recognized as part of the so-called adaptogenic mushrooms.
+It helps fight against gastritis and ulcers, it regulates cholesterol levels and hormonal functions.2, 4, 6, 8, 9 ,13

 8) Himematsutake Agaricus Blazei

-In Brazil, it's known as the sun mushroom or the mushroom of God, because it thrives in warm climates or partially sunny areas.
-And depending on its exposure to the sun, it can be golden, brown or light brown in color.
+In Brazil, it is nicknamed sun mushroom or god mushroom because it likes warm climates or partially sunny areas.
+And depending on its exposure to the sun, it can be gold, brown or light brown in color.

 According to Japanese scientists, the virtues of this Brazilian mushroom come mainly from a specific ingredient: beta-glucans.